 Chances are slim that you answered "yes" to either of those questions.
 In our fast-paced days, taking time to eat “mindfully” feels like a luxury, not a necessity.
 That’s why most of us end up scarfing down a salad or sandwich while sitting in a meeting or in front of a screen.
 It also may explain why so many of us end up with heartburn, digestive problems and stubborn, excess weight.

 To avoid those undesirable outcomes, it pays to try mindful eating — essentially, slowing down as we eat and truly taking stock of what we’re eating.
 Mindful eating delivers benefits to both our physical and mental health, and it’s not as difficult to put into practice as you might think.

-Unlike dieting, mindful eating is a sustainable, science-backed way to transform your health through food.
 Click here to download your free guide, packed with more expert tips, plus healthy recipes from The Culinistas.

 MINDFUL EATING 101

 Generally defined, mindful eating is developing an awareness of how the food we choose to eat affects our bodies, our emotions and our thoughts, according to Diane Barth, LCSW, a therapist in New York City.
 “It’s also about listening without judgment to our body’s communications about what we want to eat and when we want to eat.”